Ashishraut3869/git_session2/README.md

 # git_session2
-this is practice session on github
+this is practice session on github.